-8.1.5 Modifications to the Specific Plan Not Requiring Specific Plan Amendment ("Modifications")
+8.1.5 Modifications to the Specific Plan Not Requiring Specific Plan Amendment ("Modifications") Administrative Permits

-- A. Purpose and Intent: The modification process is established to allow a limited scope of flexibility in the development and design standards of this Specific Plan in circumstances where special physical conditions or strict enforcement would be physically impractical and/or impede achieving the desired Specific Plan goal outcome.
+A. Authority Purpose and Intent

+The modification process is established to allow a limited scope of flexibility in the development and design standards of this Specific Plan in circumstances where special physical conditions or strict enforcement would be physically impractical and/or impede achieving the desired Specific Plan goal outcome.
 This process may occur only where the applicant has filed an application for a Modification to a standard specified in this Section.
 The application may be filed as a stand-alone request or as part of another discretionary application.
 A request for a Modification shall not require a public hearing and may be approved, conditionally approved, or denied as deemed necessary to assure compliance with the objectives of the Specific Plan, and to protect public health, safety and welfare as deemed necessary to protect the public's health, safety and welfare, and to assure compliance with the objectives of the Specific Plan, or denied.
-The following are permitted to be made as modifications and do not require an amendment to the Specific Plan. - B. Findings: The Review Authority shall approve a modification if it makes the following findings: - 1.
-The modification is consistent with the goals and policies of the Specific Plan and the General Plan. - 2.
-The modification is not detrimental to the public health, safety or welfare. - 3.
-The modification does not create a nuisance or hazard. - 4.
-The modification does not have a significant impact on adjoining properties or the immediate neighbors of the property affected by the application.
+The following are permitted to be made as modifications and do not require an amendment to the Specific Plan.
+An Administrative Permit is required (i) to approve those uses specifically identified as requiring an Administrative Permit in Table 6.1, or (ii) where a minor change, deviation or modification is requested to the regulations herein.
+The Community Development Director shall review the application for Administrative Permit with particular attention to the location, design configuration, and operational characteristics of the proposed development and other Specific Plan land uses.